gavinmcfarland/str/README.md

     When you start the class with a string, it will always begin with that string, even if you prepend something later.
 If you need a new line, you should include it manually eg `Str('@\n')`.

+    By default Str appends strings in a block with new lines, to change this, set the `inline` option to `true`.

     ```ts
     interface Opts {
         inline?: boolean